 What is the Statutory Guidance?

 The Statutory Guidance has been issued by Bòrd na Gàidhlig under Section 9 of the Gaelic Language (Scotland) Act 2005 and consists of two main parts.
 Part 1 provides Guidance specifically relating to the Education (Scotland) Act 2016 and its provisions for the Gaelic medium primary education (GMPE) request process and the duty placed on education authorities to promote and support Gaelic education.
-These provisions come into force on 1 February 2017 but Part 1 of this Guidance may be useful in advance of this date to prepare for the provisions coming into force.
+These provisions came into force on 1 February 2017.
 Part 2 provides further Guidance relating to the provision of Gaelic education in schools.

 Who is this Guidance for?